isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2008-08-25-Oral-answer-by-Law-Minister-K-Shanmugam-to-Parliamentary-Question-on-acquittal-&-presumption-of-innocence.md

 </ol>

 {:start="2"}
 2. AGC made two statements on 8 and 14 May 2008, to the effect that "an acquittal does not mean that an accused is innocent" and that an acquitted person could be "guilty in fact".
 These statements were made in response to a journalist's question.
 The question posed was whether compensation ought to be awarded where there has been an acquittal.
-The AG's statements must therefore be understood in the context that the AG was dealing only with the issue of compensation.
-He was explaining why compensation could not be paid to everyone who gets acquitted, by pointing out that not everyone who gets acquitted is necessarily innocent.
+The AG's statements must therefore be understood in the context that the AG was dealing <strong>only with the issue of compensation.</strong>  He was explaining why compensation could not be paid to everyone who gets acquitted, by pointing out that not everyone who gets acquitted is necessarily innocent.

 {:start="3"}
 3. Having set out the context in which the statements had been made, let me now deal with the specific issues on the presumption of innocence that have been raised by the two Honourable Members.